 These go hand-in-hand with the benefits, but we wanted to take a closer look at some of the most important POS inventory management features that your software should offer.

-While not all of these are absolutely vital for every merchant out there, they are for any retailer that is trying to expand their product line and reach.
+While not all of these inventory management features are absolutely vital for every merchant out there, they are for any retailer that is trying to expand their product line and reach.
 For those looking to scale to multiple locations, these features become even more important.

 Automated reordering is one of the most important features for running smooth inventory management.
 With stock notifications, custom par levels, and vendor relations, merchants can relax knowing that they’ll always have the right amount of stock on hand.